IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we proposed inter-defender collision-aware interception strategy for a team of defenders moving under damped double integrator models to intercept multiple attackers.
 We used time-optimal, collision-aware, defender-to-attacker assignment (CADAA) to optimally assign defenders to attackers, and exponential-CBF-based QCQP for active inter-defender collision avoidance.
-The effectiveness and limitations of the proposed strategy are demonstrated formally as well as through simulations for attackers' {time-optimal} and as {time-sub-optimal} behaviors.

-{ The proposed collision-aware assignment (CADAA) requires solving a Mixed-Integer Quadratic Program (MIQP), which is computationally challenging as the number of the involved players increases.
-As a future work, we plan to investigate computationally-efficient heuristics in order to solve the MIQP presented in this paper, and therefore reduce the computation time of CADAA.}
+The effectiveness and limitations of the proposed strategy are demonstrated formally as well as through simulations.
+The proposed collision-aware assignment (CADAA) requires solving a Mixed-Integer Quadratic Program (MIQP), which is computationally challenging as the number of the involved players increases. \xinyi{One limitation is the difficulty in identifying initial configurations that guarantee collision-free defender assignments.
+As future work, we plan to develop scalable analytic or data-driven criteria to address this challenge.} Another future work is that we plan to investigate computationally-efficient heuristics in orde to solve the MIQP presented in this paper, and therefore reduce the computation time of CADAA. {We would also like to investigate how the assignment would be affected in the case of measurement and environmental uncertainty by performing a formal robustness analysis in future work. }

-{Another interesting future direction for this work could be an extension to scenarios with multiple protected areas under attack from the attackers.
-In such scenario, the defenders can (i) infer which protected area a given attacker is going to, (ii) design the best-against-worst time optimal control described in Section~\ref{sec:one-vs-one_interception_game} corresponding to the identified protected area, and (iii) make collision-aware assignments of the defenders using CADAA that uses the costs obtained for the defender-attacker pair corresponding the identified protected area/areas.}